1967 Detroit riot: Minority hiring

-State and local governments responded to the rebellion with a dramatic increase in minority hiring.
+State and local governments responded to the riot with a dramatic increase in minority hiring.
 On August 18, 1967, the State Police department swore in the first black trooper in the fifty-year history of the organization.
 In May 1968, Detroit Mayor Cavanaugh appointed a Special Task Force on Police Recruitment and Hiring.
-Thirty five percent of the police hired by Detroit in 1968 were black, and by July 1972, blacks made up 14 percent of the Detroit police, more than double their percentage in 1967.
+Thirty-five percent of the police hired by Detroit in 1968 were black, and by July 1972, blacks made up 14 percent of the Detroit police, more than double their percentage in 1967.
 The Michigan government used its reviews of contracts issued by the state to secure an increase in nonwhite employment.
 Minority group employment by the contracted companies increased by 21.1 percent.

 In the aftermath of the turmoil, the Greater Detroit Board of Commerce launched a campaign to find jobs for ten thousand "previously unemployable" persons, a preponderant number of whom were black.
-By Oct 12, 1967, Detroit firms had reportedly hired about five thousand African-Americans since the beginning of the jobs campaign.
-According to Professor Sidney Fine, "that figure may be an underestimate."
-In a Detroit Free Press survey of residents of the riot areas in the late summer of 1968, 39 percent of the respondents thought that employers had become "more fair" since the rebellion as compared to 14 percent who thought they had become "less fair."
+By October 12, 1967, Detroit firms had reportedly hired about five thousand African-Americans since the beginning of the jobs campaign; according to Professor Sidney Fine, "that figure may be an underestimate."
+In a Detroit Free Press survey of residents of the riot areas in the late summer of 1968, 39 percent of the respondents thought that employers had become "more fair" since the riot as compared to 14 percent who thought they had become "less fair."

 After the riot, in one of the biggest changes, automakers and retailers lowered the entry-level job requirements.
 A Michigan Bell employment supervisor commented in 1968 that "for years businesses tried to screen people out.
 Now we are trying to find reasons to screen them in."